davidfurlong/Social-Good-Projects-List/README.md

-# Social-Good-Software
+# Social Good Open Source
-A repository of social good software and datasets
+A repository of social good (open) source and datasets